Sharonyel/myportfolio/README.md

  Code Exmaples:
- ..
+ ---

  Screen shots of the output
+ ---

  How to use the project
+ ---

  Project source can be downloaded from ( add link from github )
+ ---

- Open the index.html file in your browser to get the About Me page.
+ 1. Open the index.html file in your browser to get the About Me page.
- From there you can navagate using the links on the top left side to go to the other pages.
+ 2. From there you can navagate using the links on the top left side to go to the other pages.
+ 3. Read my Bio.
+ 4. Send me a message.
+ 5. Take a look at some of my work.

  Credits